-Experiencing a stillbirth is deeply traumatic and distressing for parents.
-If your baby was stillborn, you may also need to make some difficult and challenging decisions.
+Experiencing stillbirth is deeply traumatic and distressing for parents.
+If your baby was stillborn, you will need to make some difficult and challenging decisions.

-You will be able to hold, bathe, dress and take photos and videos of your baby if you want to, and invite people to come in and visit.
-If you haven't named your baby yet, it can help to do this.
+You will be able to hold, bathe, dress and take photos and videos of your baby if you want to.
+If you haven't named your baby, it can help to do this.

 Your midwife will be able to help you if you would like to spend a few days with your baby or take them home for a while.